-During the year ended December 31, 2017, the Company acquired, by staking, claims comprising the Tomichi Property, in Colorado, US.
+During the year ended December 31, 2017, the Company acquired, by staking, claims comprising the Tomichi Property, in Nevada, US.
+No work has been undertaken on this property to date.
+The claims were not renewed, and as such, all associated costs were written off during September 2018.